paveltimofeev/screens.io/tasklist.md

 - **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user, copy data and files from 'Default' user)
 - [Security] Backend: Do not store authConfig login/password in plain text (need to encrypt/decrypt them).
 Do not transfer them to UI.
 - Terms of Service, Privacy Policy and Beta Service Agreement (links and docs)
+- [Bug] Scenarios with url without protocol (https:// or http://) fails and stucks
 - [Bug] RunFiltered by one name and one viewport test produces NoReference results
 - [Bug] *use _id as label in config?* Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
 - [Bug] *use _id as label in config?* Job will not find a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.